bird-house/birdhouse-docs/docs/source/installation.rst

 Nginx, gunicorn and supervisor
 ------------------------------

-Birdhouse setups a `PyWPS`_ server (and also the Phoenix web application) using :term:`Buildout`.
+Birdhouse setups a :term:`PyWPS` server (and also the Phoenix web application) using :term:`Buildout`.
 We use the :term:`Gunicorn` HTTP application server (similar to Tomcat for Java servlet applications ) to run these web applications with the :term:`WSGI` interface.
 In front of the Gunicorn application server we use the :term:`Nginx` HTTP server (similar to Apache web server).
 All these web services are started/stopped and monitored by a :term:`Supervisor` service.

 See the following image on how this looks like: